Grilled Chicken Stuffed with Basil and Tomato

-4 boneless, skinless pasture raised chicken breast halves (about 6 ounces each)
+4 boneless, skinless pasture raised chicken breast halves (I AVOID COMMERCIAL CHICKENS!!)

 Freshly ground organic pepper